couchbase/kv_engine/docs/BinaryProtocol.md

 * `ReportUnitUsage` When enabled the server will insert frame info field(s) in the response containing the amount of read and write units the command used on the server.
+* `NonBlockingThrottlingMode` cause the server to return ewouldthrottle on a request instead of throttle the command.

 Response: